VenkataViswas/Spam-Ham-Classification-using-NLTK/README.md

-# 📊 Text Classification using Machine Learning
+# 📊 Text Classification using NLTK & Machine Learning

 This project demonstrates a complete workflow for **text classification** — including data cleaning, preprocessing, feature extraction, and model building — using Python and machine learning techniques.